mondoohq/docs/releases/2025-06-mondoo-release-highlights.md

 ---
 title: Mondoo Release Highlights June 2025
 sidebar_label: June Highlights
-description: It’s been a scorching month of June but that hasn’t stopped the Mondoo engineering team.
+description: It's been a scorching month of June but that hasn't stopped the Mondoo engineering team.
 This month we focused on supporting new operating systems, platforms, and CIS benchmarks.
 Plus, we've enhanced our UI for faster remediation with improved exception management and direct links to assets.
 Read the blog to get all the details.
 authors: [tim]
 image: /img/release-highlights/2025-06/banner.png
 tags: [release, mondoo]
 date: 2025-07-15
 ---

-#### It’s been a scorching month of June but that hasn’t stopped the Mondoo engineering team.
+#### It's been a scorching month of June but that hasn't stopped the Mondoo engineering team.
 This month we focused on supporting new operating systems, platforms, and CIS benchmarks.
 Plus, we've enhanced our UI for faster remediation with improved exception management and direct links to assets.
 Read the blog to get all the details.

 ![Mondoo Release Highlights June 2025](/img/release-highlights/2025-06/banner.png)

 ## Thirty providers and counting

-We’ve now reached 30 providers in Mondoo and passed the 1,000 mark in resources with a new total of 1,026!
+We've now reached 30 providers in Mondoo and passed the 1,000 mark in resources with a new total of 1,026!
 Mondoo uses providers for each technology that Mondoo cnquery scans.
 Mondoo providers include AWS, GCP, Azure, Kubernetes, OCI, VMware, containers, Windows, macOS, and Linux operating systems, GitHub, GitLab, Okta, M365, Google Workspace, Slack, IaC, domains, and more.

 Resources inspect asset configuration details, including information about infrastructure and operating systems, users, packages, files, cloud asset configurations, and more, depending on the specific resource type and platform.
-Spoiler alert: we’re going to be adding many exciting new providers and resources in the coming months!
+Spoiler alert: we're going to be adding many exciting new providers and resources in the coming months!

 ## Microsoft 365 CIS benchmark 5.0

 [Microsoft 365 CIS benchmark 5.0](https://mondoo.com/blog/microsoft-365-cis-benchmark-5-0-what-you-need-to-know) is here with added checks and improved remediation instructions.
 Version 5.0 is a significant update from the previous version and adds many new guidelines and remediations.

-Another important improvement is that we’ve now fully automated the Microsoft 365 setup process, allowing you to get up and running quickly and saving hours of manual work that is often required by other security tools integrating with M365.
+Another important improvement is that we've now fully automated the Microsoft 365 setup process, allowing you to get up and running quickly and saving hours of manual work that is often required by other security tools integrating with M365.

 This month we also added a new Microsoft 365 inventory pack (a collection of pre-defined queries designed to gather specific information about your M365 assets).
 This additional information is included in the M365 asset overview, including services, applications, user accounts, permissions, sharing settings, and security configurations.